Why Are Black And Latino Kids More Likely To Die Of Certain Cancers?

 Scientists have long looked for a biological basis for the different survival rates among races.
 Kehm knew that socioeconomic status — a measure of an individual's social standing, including income, education, and occupation — affects adults' chances of surviving cancer.
 Persistent racism and institutional bias means that black and non-white Hispanic people are much more likely to live in areas of concentrated poverty.
 Could this explain why their children are more likely to die of some cancers, too?

-"We know that there are so economic differences that are closely tied to race ethnicity," says Kehm.
+"We know that there are socioeconomic differences that are closely tied to race ethnicity," says Kehm.
 "I wanted to show that there are other factors at play than the genetic component."

 Kehm and researchers at the University of Minnesota looked at data on nearly 32,000 childhood cancer patients from the National Institutes of Health's Surveillance, Epidemiology, and End Results Program (SEER), a database of cancer statistics compiled from 19 geographic areas throughout the United States.
 Each SEER entry offers a statistical snapshot of an individual patient, including their race and where they live.
 The patients were diagnosed between 2000 and 2012.